What is Ednovate?

 Where are Ednovate schools located?

-Ednovate currently operates three charter schools: USC Hybrid High School in downtown Los Angeles, USC East College Prep in Lincoln Heights, and USC College Prep Santa Ana.
+Ednovate currently operates three charter schools: USC Hybrid High School in downtown Los Angeles, East College Prep in Lincoln Heights, and Legacy College Prep in Santa Ana.
 Two more schools will be opening in Fall 2017: one in Pico-Union/Westlake, and another in unincorporated East Los Angeles.

 How are students selected for Ednovate schools?